The Way of the Dragon poster

 The inciting incident occurs at 13 minutes when Thugs attack the restaurant workers in the alley, demonstrating the real danger and violence the community faces from the syndicate..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Tang Lung makes the active choice to defend the restaurant and community, revealing his martial arts prowess in his first confrontation with the thugs., moving from reaction to action.
+This illustrates the protagonist's commitment to Tang Lung makes the active choice to defend the restaurant and community, revealing his martial arts prowess in his first confrontation with the thugs., moving from reaction to action.

 The Collapse moment at 75 minutes (75% through) represents the emotional nadir.
 Here, Tang Lung faces overwhelming odds as multiple expert killers coordinate their attack.
-A trusted ally is revealed as a traitor, creating maximum danger and isolation., indicates the protagonist at their lowest point.
+A trusted ally is revealed as a traitor, creating maximum danger and isolation., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 Tang Lung accepts the final challenge to face Colt at the Roman Colosseum, understanding this is the only way to end the threat permanently., demonstrating the transformation achieved throughout the journey.